midlantica/LovelyBunchOfCoconuts/content/claims/trust_the_science.md

 ---
-title: "Trust the Science"
+title: 'Trust the Science'
-claim: "Trust the Science"
+claim: 'Trust the Science'
-translation: "Obey the narrative."
+translation: 'Obey the narrative.'
 ---

 ## "Trust the Science"